ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 For the second Ubuntu VM, you may either quickly install and configure a new VM from scratch following the Lab 1 guide or using the Puppet Manifest from Lab 2, or you may choose to create a copy of one of your existing Ubuntu VMs.
 If you choose to copy one, follow these steps:

 1. Completely shut down the VM - do not suspend it.
-2. Close VMWare Workstation.
+2. Close VMware Workstation.
 3. Make a copy of the entire folder containing the VM.
-4. Open the new VM in VMWare Workstation (look for the .VMX file in the copied folder).
+4. Open the new VM in VMware Workstation (look for the .VMX file in the copied folder).
 5. When prompted, select "I copied it" to reinitialize the network interface.
 6. Boot the new VM, and change the hostname to CIS527S-\<your eID\>.
   - [How to Change Hostname on Ubuntu 18.04](https://linuxize.com/post/how-to-change-hostname-on-ubuntu-18-04/) from Linuxize